oliviabarrick/flux-operator/README.md

 # Git SSH key

-If you already have an SSH key to use with flux, then create it:
+If you already have an SSH key to use with flux, then add it as a secret to Kubernetes:

 ```
 kubectl create secret generic mysecret --from-file=identity=/home/user/.ssh/id_rsa